Applications are due Friday, March 30, 2018 at 11:59 PM Eastern Time. Apply today!

-- Full-time enrollment in an accredited community college, four-year university, or graduate/professional program in the United States or Puerto Rico during the 2017-18 academic year.
+- Full-time enrollment in an accredited four-year university, or graduate/professional program in the United States or Puerto Rico during the 2018-19 academic year.

 - High school seniors are NOT eligible to apply; you must already be enrolled in a postsecondary degree program at the time of application.

-- Undergraduate students who will graduate before before May 2019 are not eligible to apply
+- Undergraduate students who will graduate before May 2020 are not eligible to apply

 - Pursuit of academic degrees that will lead to careers as primary care health professionals.
 For purposes of this scholarship, primary care health professionals are defined as general practitioners, internists, family practitioners, OB/GYNs, pediatricians, dentists, public health professionals, mental health professionals, nurses (including advanced practice nurses, and nurse practitioners), physician assistants, and pharmacists.

 - Consistent, active participation in public and/or community service activities